Difference Between Absolute Monarchy and Constitutional Monarchy

 The crime rate was found to be low as there were severe punishments during those times.
 They used to make decisions even if they were not good.

 Those who crossed the rules or revolted against the king were remarked upon as sinners or people who stood against the will of God.
-The Absolute Monarchy is still practiced in some countries, like Saudi Arabia, the UAE, Vatican City, Brunei, etc.
+The Absolute Monarchy is still practised in some countries, like Saudi Arabia, the UAE, Vatican City, Brunei, etc.

 What is a Constitutional Monarchy?

-A Constitutional Monarchy refers to a rule by a monarch along with parliament.
+“A Constitutional Monarchy refers to a rule by a monarch and parliament.
+This ruling is also known as the”Democratic ruling.”A Constitutional Monarchy refers to a rule by a monarch along with parliament.
 This ruling is also known as the “Democratic ruling.”

-But the monarch has the power to dissolve parliament according to rules in the Constitution if people grow restless about it.
+But the Monarch has the power to dissolve parliament according to rules in the Constitution if people grow restless about it.

-Whereas in Ceremonial Monarchism, the monarch has little or no impact on the system of government.
+Whereas in Ceremonial Monarchism, the Monarch has little or no impact on the system of government.

 The three main and important factors distinguish the monarchies from one another.
 They are Royal Prerogative, Sovereign Immunity, and Allegiance.

-The present Constitutional Monarchies are Japan, Thailand, Malaysia, Afghanistan, Belgium, etc.
+Constitutional Monarchies are Japan, Thailand, Malaysia, Afghanistan, Belgium, etc.

 Main Differences Between Absolute Monarchy and Constitutional Monarchy

-4. The Monarchs of an Absolute Monarchy consider themselves divine people, or people sent by God to rule over people, whereas in a Constitutional Monarchy, the monarch and parliament people are considered public servants.
+4. The Monarchs of an Absolute Monarchy consider themselves divine people, or people sent by God to rule over people, whereas, in a Constitutional Monarchy, the monarch and parliament people are considered public servants.

 References